 |Trans Fat 0 g|

 |Protein 32 g||65%|

 *Percent Daily Values are based on a 2,000 calorie diet.
 Your daily values may be higher or lower depending on your calorie needs.
 The values here may not be 100% accurate because the recipes have not been professionally evaluated nor have they been evaluated by the U.S. FDA, but were calculated by MyFitnessPal, Inc. by Under Armour, Inc.

 To make this recipe more diet-friendly…

-Anything you do to this recipe will alter the delicious tastes, but if you insist, you could:
+Anything you do to this recipe will alter the delicious tastes, but if you insist here are some tips.

-- Omit the butter used to make the BBQ sauce and use a butter alternative.
+- To help lower cholesterol, fat, and sodium omit the butter used to make the BBQ sauce and use a butter alternative instead.

-- You could use less sauce on your sandwich.
-Reserve a portion of the meat and the BBQ sauce to the side.
+- To help lower the sugar, you can use a brown sugar alternative such as Splenda Brown Sugar Blend.
+You could also use less sauce on your sandwich–Reserve a portion of the meat and the BBQ sauce to the side.
 Make your sandwich and drizzle about 1 tsp. of sauce over it.